m3g/ComplexMixtures.jl/docs/src/parallel.md

 ```
 julia -t 8 example.jl
 ```
 The computation will use a number of parallel processes equal to `N`.
+Use `-t auto` to automatically pick the number of threads available in your computer.

 !!! note
     The number of threads used for computation of the MDDF is the number of threads available to Julia.